-An example would be someone who goes to a party, doesn't get a warm reception, and rather than accepting it and thinking about what he could do better next time, decides to stick around and start petty arguments with the guests.
+An example is someone who goes to a party, doesn't get a warm reception, and rather than accepting it and thinking about what they could do better next time, decides to stick around and start petty arguments with the guests.
 Anyone can see how this is pointless and counterproductive.
 It just creates conflict, and won't give you the feelings of revenge of satisfaction you think it will.
 Instead, it makes you swim in your resentment even more.

 Issues that will hinder your future improvement

-These won't impact your day-to-day interactions, but will interfere with your ability to work on your social problem areas.
-Some of them lie dormant until you ask other people for advice, at which point they come out in full force and prevent you from taking in the feedback you need to hear.
+These won't impact your day to day interactions, but will interfere with your ability to work on your social weak spots.
+Some of them fly under the radar until you ask other people for advice, at which point they come out in full force and prevent you from taking in feedback you may need to hear.

 Becoming overly impatient to solve your social issues